RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Added service applet to rc.
 For example, "service restart_samba" will restart the Samba service.
 For advanced usage/debugging only.
-   - NEW: Backported OpenSSL ASM optimization from 1.0.1, for significant performance improvements in applications such as OpenVPN.
+   - NEW: Backported OpenSSL ASM optimization from 1.0.1, for significant performance improvements in applications such as OpenVPN or SSH when using AES.
    - NEW: Report the current CFE/Bootloader version on the Sysinfo page.
-   - FIXED: Minor tweaks to the AiCloud pages so they can fit on a 15" laptop screen (some close buttons were unreachable)
+   - FIXED: Minor tweaks to the AiCloud pages so they can fit on a 15" laptop screen (some close buttons at the bottom were unreachable)
    - FIXED: Enabling SSH access from WAN didn't work if DualWAN was set to load-balancing.
    - FIXED: Removed MAC Filter page, as it doesn't work (not compatible